carlosrp/reactnd-myreads/README.md

 ## Possible Deviations from Specification, Possible issues and Future Improvements (?)

-* The Search view only shows found books that ARE NOT already in any of my shelves; the specification may require to show also books in my shelves in the search results with the shelf selected (?).
+* The Search view only shows found books **THAT ARE NOT** already in any of my shelves; the specification may require to show also books in my shelves in the search results with the shelf selected (?).
 I still think that it is useful that the search (which should be to find other books you don't have) shows only other books...

 * Search API call: the maxResults parameters seems not to work very well?

 * Dynamic number of shelves: it would be nice to be able to add/remove shelves... similar to Goodreads.

-Carlos Rodriguez, 2017
+Carlos Rodriguez, August 2017